Zalexanninev15/MMV/README.md

   ±50 ms window; inside it, taps read as *part of* the music rather than a response to it.
 - Rate limiting is per band (80 / 55 / 40 ms minimum gap).
 Raise it first if the motor starts heating.
+- At startup, it is recommended that you choose not to broadcast the entire screen, but only the application in which the content is being played.
+This does not exclude accidental events at this stage of development, but it significantly increases the efficiency of the application.

 ## Known limits